 Community Gardens of Hancock County

-The Community Gardens of Hancock County (GGHC) provides individuals and families who are receiving assistances an opportunity to grow fresh produce in their own plot.
+The Community Gardens of Hancock County (GGHC) provides individuals and families who are receiving assistance with an opportunity to grow fresh produce in their own plot.
 Other educational opportunities through the CGHC include: a seed to seedling course, canning and freezing classes, and an opportunity to gain a scholarship when the Master Gardener Volunteer courses are being offered.
 Those on assistance are given first opportunity to host a plot.
-Should plots still be available closer to planting season, the gardens are then open to the public on a first-come, first-served basis.
-In 2015, 50 families maintained 71 plots and fifty-one percent of those were receiving some type of assistance.
-Garden spots in 2015 were located at 1800 N. Blanchard Street and Brookside Drive.
-The CGHC are a collaboration of The Findlay Hancock County Community Foundation, Master Gardener Volunteers, Habitat for Humanity, United Way of Hancock County, Ohio State Extension and is maintained by volunteers.
+Should plots still be available closer to planting season, the gardens are opened to the public on a first-come, first-served basis.
+In 2015, 50 families maintained 71 plots and 51% of those were receiving some type of assistance.
+Garden spots in 2015 were located at 1800 N. Blanchard St. and on Brookside Drive.
+The CGHC is a collaboration of The Findlay-Hancock County Community Foundation, Master Gardener Volunteers, Habitat for Humanity, United Way of Hancock County and Ohio State University Extension.
+It is maintained by volunteers.

-The YMCA Feed-A-Child weekend meals program served 670 children in grades K-5 at Findlay City Schools and Cory Rawson during the 2014-2015 school year.
+The YMCA Feed-A-Child weekend meals program served 670 children in grades K-5 at Findlay City Schools and Cory-Rawson Local Schools during the 2014-15 academic year.
 This program, facilitated by the Findlay Family YMCA, provides six easy-to-make meals each Friday during the school year to families identifying a need for supplemental food assistance.
 The Halt Hunger Initiative designates $75,000 from its funding pool to support this program.